 There’s also room on your website to spotlight other fun and helpful tidbits for your wedding.
-Couples who want a place to share their origin story can do so on a separate page.
-And, if you’re looking for a way to subtly link your wedding wishlist, Zola makes it easy by integrating your online registry directly into your website.
+Couples who want a place to share their love story can do so on a separate page.
+And, if you’re looking for a way to subtly link your wedding registry, Zola makes it easy by integrating your online registry directly into your wedding site.

 Before you can set up an online hub for your wedding, the first thing that you need to decide is what the name and URL of your website will be.
 The name of your website will build the foundation for everything else that comes after.

-While anyone can register a domain, good website names are hard to come by.
+While anyone can register a domain name, good website names are hard to come by.
 That’s why we’ve put together this list of dos and don’ts to help you navigate the pitfalls of wedding URLs.

 Check ahead of time to see if your URL hasn’t already been taken: If you’re registering your own website domain, you’ll need to make sure that the name you want is still available, and then lock it down to get started.

-Make your URL as brief as possible: When it comes to URLs, try to stick with short and sweet.
+Make your URL as brief as possible: When it comes to URLs, the best wedding websites are short and sweet.
 Long URLs will make your wedding invitations look cluttered and unprofessional.

 Keep your URL simple: Complicated URLs are difficult to remember.
 If your friend loses your invitation and can’t remember the name of your website, they won’t have access to all the info they need.
 Plus, for family members who aren’t tech-savvy, a long and complicated address means more room for error when typing.